caseyg/awesome/TOPICS.md

 *   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Open Source AI Automation ✨ All our 280+ pieces are now available as MCP to use with LLMs
+*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Workflow automation with 280+ MCP servers (MCP tools) • AI automation & workflow automation platform + hundreds of MCP servers for AI • \[n8n alternative - MIT-licensed n8n]

 ## mcp-server